Sustainable trade in wildlife products

 What we do

-This programme co-ordinates research and surveys of animal and plant species that are in trade or are utilized, and the development of management tools to facilitate sustainable use.
-Projects are undertaken in collaboration with a number of partner organizations.
+This programme co-ordinates research and surveys of animal and plant species that are in trade or are utilised, and the development of management tools to facilitate sustainable use.
+Projects are undertaken in collaboration with a number of partner organisations.
 Current projects include:

 - National resource assessments for Pachypodium bispinosum and Pachypodium succulentum

 - Resurveys of priority Encephalartos species in Mpumalanga

 - Stable isotope and radiocarbon dating techniques for tracing origins of ex situ cycads

 - Genetic fingerprinting of Cape parrots